 Incompatible Media used during Testing

-Vessel fabricators often default to pressure testing heating jackets with water, which is fine for a steam heated application but can be a major headache when a thermal oil heating system is used.
+Vessel fabricators often default to pressure testing heating jackets with water, which is fine for a steam heated application but can be a major headache when using a thermal oil heating system.
 They will drain the jacket after testing, but thanks to geometry, gravity and surface tension, pockets of water will almost always be left behind.
 When connected to a thermal oil system, all will be fine up to 100°C, but above that, vapour locks will form, stopping the flow and eject hot foam from the expansion tank vent, but will prevent an increase in temperature until all the water is gone.

 Ironically, this is less of a problem on major installations, where a CDX tank is used, because the vapour locks are removed before the fluid reaches the circulation pump, but small installations do not have this.
 Instead, the system will need to be run at just over 100°C for a week or two to outgas the circuit.
 This can be avoided by either heating the vessel after testing with water, pulling a hard vacuum on the jacket, if it can take it, or purging with a solvent.